ryantd42/NY-Legislative-Git/2023/S3596C-2023/bill.md

- in service before September first, two thousand six, [and] five thousand dollars for qualified solar energy equipment placed  in  service  on  or after  September  first,  two thousand six AND BEFORE JANUARY FIRST, TWO THOUSAND TWENTY-FOUR, AND TEN THOUSAND DOLLARS FOR QUALIFIED SOLAR ENER- GY EQUIPMENT PLACED IN SERVICE ON OR AFTER JANUARY FIRST,  TWO  THOUSAND TWENTY-FOUR.
+ in service before September first, two thousand six, [and] five thousand dollars for qualified solar energy equipment placed  in  service  on  or after  September  first,  two thousand six AND BEFORE JANUARY FIRST, TWO THOUSAND TWENTY-FIVE, AND TEN THOUSAND DOLLARS FOR QUALIFIED SOLAR ENER- GY EQUIPMENT PLACED IN SERVICE ON OR AFTER JANUARY FIRST,  TWO  THOUSAND TWENTY-FIVE.
   (2) Qualified solar energy system equipment expenditures.
 (A) The term "qualified  solar  energy  system equipment expenditures" means expendi- tures for:
-  (i) the purchase of solar energy system equipment which  is  installed in  connection  with  residential  property which is (I) located in this

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD07582-04-3
+  LBD07582-05-3
- S. 3596--A  2
+ S. 3596--B  2

- state and (II) which is used by the taxpayer as  his  or  her  principal residence  at  the  time  the solar energy system equipment is placed in service;
+  (i) the purchase of solar energy system equipment which  is  installed in  connection  with  residential  property which is (I) located in this state and (II) which is used by the taxpayer as [his or her] THEIR prin- cipal residence at the time the solar energy system equipment is  placed in service;
-  (ii) the lease of solar energy system equipment under a written agree- ment  that  spans  at  least  ten  years where such equipment owned by a person other than the taxpayer is installed in connection with  residen- tial  property which is (I) located in this state and (II) which is used by the taxpayer as his or her principal residence at the time the  solar energy system equipment is placed in service; or (iii)  the  purchase  of power under a written agreement that spans at least ten years whereunder the power purchased  is  generated  by  solar energy  system equipment owned by a person other than the taxpayer which is installed in  connection  with  residential  property  which  is  (I) located  in  this state and (II) which is used by the taxpayer as his or her principal residence at the time the solar energy system equipment is placed in service.
+  (ii) the lease of solar energy system equipment under a written agree- ment  that  spans  at  least  ten  years where such equipment owned by a person other than the taxpayer is installed in connection with  residen- tial  property which is (I) located in this state and (II) which is used by the taxpayer as [his or her] THEIR principal residence  at  the  time the solar energy system equipment is placed in service; or (iii)  the  purchase  of power under a written agreement that spans at least ten years whereunder the power purchased  is  generated  by  solar energy  system equipment owned by a person other than the taxpayer which is installed in  connection  with  residential  property  which  is  (I) located  in this state and (II) which is used by the taxpayer as [his or her] THEIR principal residence at  the  time  the  solar  energy  system equipment is placed in service.
   (B) Such qualified expenditures shall include expenditures for materi- als, labor costs properly allocable to on-site preparation, assembly and original  installation,  architectural  and  engineering  services,  and designs and plans directly related to the construction  or  installation of the solar energy system equipment.
   (C)  Such  qualified  expenditures  for  the  purchase of solar energy system equipment shall not include interest or other finance charges.
   (D) Such qualified expenditures for the lease of solar  energy  system equipment  or  the  purchase  of  power  under an agreement described in clauses (ii) or (iii)  of  subparagraph  (A)  of  this  paragraph  shall include  an  amount  equal  to all payments made during the taxable year under such agreement.
 Provided, however,  such  credits  shall  only  be allowed  for  fourteen  years after the first taxable year in which such credit is allowed.
 Provided further, however,  the  twenty-five  percent limitation  in  paragraph one of this subsection shall only apply to the total aggregate amount of all payments to be made pursuant to an  agree- ment  referenced  in  clauses  (ii) or (iii) of subparagraph (A) of this paragraph, and shall not apply to  individual  payments  made  during  a taxable  year  under such agreement except to the extent such limitation on an aggregate basis has been reached.
   (3) Solar energy system  equipment.
 The  term  "solar  energy  system equipment"  shall  mean  an  arrangement  or  combination  of components utilizing solar radiation, which, when installed in a residence, produc- es AND MAY STORE energy designed to provide heating, cooling, hot  water or electricity for use in such residence.
 Such arrangement or components MAY  INCLUDE ELECTRIC ENERGY STORAGE EQUIPMENT BUT shall not include ANY OTHER equipment connected to solar energy system  equipment  that  is  a component  of  part  or parts of a non-solar energy system or which uses any sort of recreational facility or  equipment  as  a  storage  medium.
  Solar  energy system equipment that generates AND STORES electricity for use in a residence must conform to applicable requirements set forth  in section  sixty-six-j of the public service law.
 Provided, however, where solar energy system equipment is purchased and installed by a  condomin- ium  management  association  or  a cooperative housing corporation, for purposes of this subsection only,  the  term  "ten  kilowatts"  in  such section  sixty-six-j shall be read as ["fifty] "TEN kilowatts MULTIPLIED BY THE NUMBER OF OWNER-OCCUPIED UNITS IN THE COOPERATIVE OR  CONDOMINIUM MANAGEMENT ASSOCIATION."
+ S. 3596--B  3

   (4)  Multiple  taxpayers.
-Where  solar  energy  system  equipment  is purchased  and  installed in a principal residence shared by two or more
- S. 3596--A  3

- taxpayers, the amount of the credit allowable under this subsection  for each  such taxpayer shall be prorated according to the percentage of the total expenditure for such solar energy system equipment contributed  by each taxpayer.
+Where  solar  energy  system  equipment  is purchased and installed in a principal residence shared by two  or  more taxpayers,  the amount of the credit allowable under this subsection for each such taxpayer shall be prorated according to the percentage of  the total  expenditure for such solar energy system equipment contributed by each taxpayer.
   (5) Proportionate  share.
 Where  solar  energy  system  equipment  is purchased  and  installed  by  a condominium management association or a cooperative housing corporation, a taxpayer  who  is  a  member  of  the condominium management association or who is a tenant-stockholder in the cooperative  housing  corporation may for the purpose of this subsection claim a proportionate share of the total expense as the expenditure  for the  purposes  of the credit attributable to [his] THEIR principal resi- dence.
   (6) Grants.
 For purposes of determining the amount of the  expenditure incurred in purchasing and installing solar energy system equipment, the amount  of  any  federal, state or local grant received by the taxpayer, which was used for the purchase and/or installation  of  such  equipment and  which was not included in the federal gross income of the taxpayer, shall not be included in the amount of such expenditures.
   (7)  When credit allowed.
 The credit  provided  for  herein  shall  be allowed  with  respect  to  the  taxable year, commencing after nineteen hundred ninety-seven, in which the  solar  energy  system  equipment  is placed in service.
   (8) Carryover of credit AND REFUNDABILITY.
 If the amount of the cred- it,  and  carryovers of such credit, allowable under this subsection for any taxable year shall exceed the taxpayer's tax  for  such  year,  such excess amount may be carried over to the five taxable years next follow- ing the taxable year with respect to which the credit is allowed and may be deducted from the taxpayer's tax for such year or years.
-FOR TAXABLE YEARS BEGINNING ON OR AFTER JANUARY FIRST, TWO THOUSAND TWENTY-FOUR,  IF THE  AMOUNT  OF  THE CREDIT ALLOWABLE UNDER THIS SUBSECTION SHALL EXCEED THE TAXPAYER'S TAX LIABILITY FOR SUCH YEAR, AND THE TAXPAYER  MEETS  THE DEFINITION  OF  LOW-TO-MODERATE  INCOME  OR  RESIDES  IN A DISADVANTAGED COMMUNITY, THE EXCESS SHALL BE TREATED AS AN OVERPAYMENT OF  TAX  TO  BE CREDITED  OR  REFUNDED  IN ACCORDANCE WITH THE PROVISIONS OF SECTION SIX HUNDRED EIGHTY-SIX OF THIS ARTICLE, PROVIDED, HOWEVER, THAT NO  INTEREST SHALL BE PAID THEREON.
+FOR TAXABLE YEARS  BEGINNING ON OR AFTER JANUARY FIRST, TWO THOUSAND TWENTY-FIVE, IF THE AMOUNT OF THE CREDIT ALLOWABLE UNDER THIS  SUBSECTION  SHALL  EXCEED THE  TAXPAYER'S  TAX LIABILITY FOR SUCH YEAR, AND THE TAXPAYER MEETS THE DEFINITION OF LOW-TO-MODERATE  INCOME  OR  RESIDES  IN  A  DISADVANTAGED COMMUNITY,  THE  EXCESS  SHALL BE TREATED AS AN OVERPAYMENT OF TAX TO BE CREDITED OR REFUNDED IN ACCORDANCE WITH THE PROVISIONS  OF  SECTION  SIX HUNDRED  EIGHTY-SIX OF THIS ARTICLE, PROVIDED, HOWEVER, THAT NO INTEREST SHALL BE PAID THEREON.
   § 2.
 This act shall take effect immediately.